 - Unit 1: Different Forms of Numbers

 - Unit 5: Simplifying Algebraic Expressions and Solving Equations

 Each unit includes an overview, objectives, Words to Know, day-by-day summaries, materials lists, career connections, unit projects, review of prior learning, and assessments.

 Each day includes direct instruction, guided and independent practice, homework, and hands-on activities.

 - It's closely aligned with the North Carolina Mathematics Standard Course of Study.

-- It cross references activities from the Marilyn Burns Fraction Kit and Henry Borenson's Hands-on-Equations.
+- It cross references activities from the Marilyn Burns Fraction Kit and Henry Borenson's

 - Its activities were piloted in Wake County, as part of the NCDPI SIPII Math Grant.